 • increased agitation

-In extreme doses, Pink Coke may even lead to respiratory depression, seizures, or a condition known as excited delirium, potentially resulting in hypothermia and fatal cardiac arrest.
+In extreme doses, it may even lead to respiratory depression, seizures, or a condition known as excited delirium, potentially resulting in hypothermia and fatal cardiac arrest.

-Tucibi’s popularity was predominantly seen among teenagers and young adults started to talk about this new pink drug and started to ask what is pink coke drug, serving as a last resort for individuals trapped in the advanced stages of addiction.
+Tucibi’s popularity was predominantly seen among teenagers and young adults started to talk about this new pink drug and started to ask what a pink coke drug was, serving as a last resort for individuals trapped in the advanced stages of addiction.
 The media has played a role in glamorizing this type of drug and drug abuse behavior, often depicting them in a favorable light in television and movies as a pink powder drug, perpetuating a troubling trend.

 What is 2C-B?